Legal Daily Fantasy Sports Betting Leagues

 Fantasy Basketball

-Like the sports before it, of course, fantasy basketball also operates on a points system.
-Though since so many points are scored on a court, other things also taken into consideration and weighed heavily include blocks, steals, assists, and other positive plays on offense and defense.
+Like the sports before it, fantasy basketball also operates on a points system.
+Since so many points are scored on a court, other things are also taken into consideration and weighed heavily, including blocks, steals, assists, and other positive plays on offense and defense.
 Generally speaking, your fantasy basketball roster will have 10 players: 1 point guard, 1 shooting guard, 1 guard (P or SG), 1 small forward, 1 power forward, 1 forward (PF or SF), 2 centers, and typically 3 utility players (any position).

 Fantasy Hockey